mikaraento/make-modules/README.txt

 depend on all the artefacts the module has so that dependent modules get recompiled.

+All things must depend on $(root/d) and their own module Makefile - that way you'll rebuild if command line flags change.

+Environment variables should not affect builds.

 ---

 Notable things:

 - non-recursive makefiles
+- hence all paths are relative to root directory
+- and you run make always from the root directory
 - dependencies are between modules, not between files (simple graph, easier to get right, always correct, most of the performance benefits of the dependency graph)